What Is the Securing Open Source Software Act?

 Government CIOs and OSPOs

 The final section of the Securing Open Source Software Act relates to government agency Chief Information Officers (CIOs) and Open Source Program Offices (OSPOs).
 The bill states that the CISA Director will assist CIOs in instituting policies that align with open source best practices to “manage and reduce risk of using open source software.”The CIOs will also be in charge of piloting OSPOs at their agencies.
 As I noted in my blog on 2023 open source trends, OSPOs are on the rise in the private sector as organizations are becoming more strategic and sophisticated about their OSS adoption.
 The benefit of OSPOs is that they centralize all aspects of open source operations, from compliance and security to training personnel and interacting with open source communities.

 The Securing Open Source Software Act will have to pass a vote in the Senate, the House of Representatives, and be signed by President Biden to become law.
 That process could take months, and the bill might undergo several rounds of revisions in the meantime.
 It is, however, encouraging that it has support from both sides of the aisle, indicating that both Democrats and Republicans agree that open source software security is vitally important.

-Webinar on Open Source Security and Compliance
+Watch Now: Open Source Security and Compliance